sclorg/s2i-nodejs-container/14/README.md

 # and set permissions so that the container runs without root access
 USER 0
 ADD app-src /tmp/src
-RUN chown -R 1401:0 /tmp/src
+RUN chown -R 1001:0 /tmp/src
-USER 1401
+USER 1001

 # Install the dependencies
 RUN /usr/libexec/s2i/assemble

-# Set a default command for the resulting image
+# Set the default command for the resulting image
 CMD /usr/libexec/s2i/run
 ```

-#### 4. Then, build a new image from a Dockerfile prepared in the previous step
+#### 4. Build a new image from a Dockerfile prepared in the previous step

 ```
 podman build -t node-app .
 ```

-#### 5. And finally, run the resulting image with the final application
+#### 5. Run the resulting image with the final application

 ```
 podman run -d node-app